obecker/decycle/plugin-gradle/README.md

   (i.e. it is present in the report).
 Multiple ignored dependencies can be configured by using `ignoring` multiple times.
   Ignored dependencies might be useful if you introduce decycle to an existing project and don't want to resolve all existing cyclic dependencies at once.

+  Using the Kotlin DLS, the parameter for `ignoring` is a pair `"from" to "to"`.

-  Technically (using the Groovy DSL) the parameter for `ignoring` is a map with the following two keys, both are optional:
+  Using the Groovy DSL the parameter for `ignoring` is a map with the following two keys, both are optional:
     * `from:` defines the source of the dependency (default: '**')
     * `to`: defines the target of the dependency (default: '**')

-  Using the Kotlin DLS, the parameter for `ignoring` is typically a pair `"from" to "to"`.

 * `slicings`
   starts the slicings block, each [slicing](../readme/slicings.md) has a name (also known as slicing type).
   A slicing configuration contains: